-- 10) Base Product: The most fundamental configuration of a particular Product Model, which possesses the minimum number of functional adders available.
-Optional components and accessories are not considered part of a base product. - 11) Accessory: A piece of peripheral equipment that is not necessary for the operation of the Base Product, but that may be added before or after shipment in order to add functionality.
-An accessory may be sold separately under its own model number, or sold with a base product as part of a package or configuration. - 12) Product Model: An Imaging Equipment product that is sold or marketed under a unique model number or marketing name.
-A product model may be comprised of a base product or a base product plus accessories. - 13) Product Family: A group of product models that are (1) made by the same manufacturer, (2) subject to the same ENERGY STAR qualification criteria, and (3) of a common basic design.
-Product models within a family differ from each other according to one or more characteristics or features that either (1) have no impact on product performance with regard to ENERGY STAR qualification criteria, or (2) are specified herein as acceptable variations within a product family.
+- 14) Product Family3: A group of product models that are (1) made by the same manufacturer, (2) subject to the same ENERGY STAR certification criteria, and (3) of a common basic design.
+Product models within a family differ from each other according to one or more characteristics or features that either (1) have no impact on product performance with regard to ENERGY STAR certification criteria, or (2) are specified herein as acceptable variations within a product family.
 For Imaging Equipment, acceptable variations within a product family include: - a) Color, - b) Housing, - c) Input or output paper-handling accessories, - d) Electronic components not associated with the marking engine of the Imaging Equipment product, including Type 1 and Type 2 DFEs.